Thomas Guinzburg: Life and career

 Guinzburg was chosen by his friends as the first managing editor of The Paris Review because he was the only one with any prior publishing experience.
-Thanks in no small part to his efforts, the little literary magazine quickly developed an exceptional reputation, renowned for in-depth interviews with authors such as Ernest Hemingway, Ian McEwan, and Seamus Heaney about their craft and for helping launch the careers of luminaries like T. Coraghessan Boyle, Jack Kerouac, V. S. Naipaul, Adrienne Rich, Philip Roth and Mona Simpson.
-Editor Robert B. Silvers of The New York Review of Books cited Guinzburg's "marvelous combination of idealist and realist.
+Behind his efforts, the magazine quickly developed a reputation for in-depth interviews with authors such as Ernest Hemingway, Ian McEwan, and Seamus Heaney about their craft.
+The journal also helped to launch the careers of luminaries like T. Coraghessan Boyle, Jack Kerouac, V. S. Naipaul, Adrienne Rich, Philip Roth and Mona Simpson.
+Editor Robert B. Silvers of The New York Review of Books said Guinzburg was a "marvelous combination of idealist and realist.
 He was always encouraging The Review not to be deterred from discovering young writers of quality" while maintaining "a grasp of the really rough details of commercial publishing."

 He began working in the publicity department of the Viking Press in 1954 and assumed the position of president upon his father's early death in 1961 from lung cancer.
 Viking was purchased by Penguin Books in 1975 for a price estimated at $12 million.
 Jacqueline Kennedy Onassis, whom he hired in 1975, joined other notable editors he brought to Viking, including Aaron Asher, Elisabeth Sifton and Corlies Smith.
 Onassis left the firm in 1977 after Viking published the Jeffrey Archer book Shall We Tell the President?, a fictional political thriller that depicted an assassination plot against U.S. President Ted Kennedy.
 Among the many literary prizes awarded to Viking authors during his tenure as president were eight National Book Awards, three Pulitzer Prizes, and two Nobel Prizes in literature.
 Guinzburg published books by Saul Bellow, Kingsley Amis, Rebecca West, Nadine Gordimer, Graham Greene, Wallace Stegner, John Ashberry, Arthur Miller, Hannah Arendt, Malcolm Cowley, Jimmy Breslin, Gordon Parks, Jack Kerouac, Ken Kesey, James Baldwin, Iris Murdoch and John Steinbeck who was Best Man at his wedding to Rusty Unger.
 He published Gravity's Rainbow, by Thomas Pynchon, which won the National Book Award the following year.
 As a now infamous stunt, Guinzburg had comedian Irwin Corey accept the award on Pynchon's behalf, delivering a hilarious stream-of-consciousness speech in which he referred to the author as "Richard Python".

-In 1980, he was a founding member of the original Rotisserie Baseball League.
+In 1980, he was a founding member of the original Rotisserie Baseball League, one of the earliest examples of fantasy baseball.

 Guinzburg was an active philanthropist.
 As part of Eugene Lang's I Have a Dream Foundation, he actively mentored and sponsored a class of students from Brownsville, Brooklyn, beginning when they were in 6th grade and for those who eventually matriculated, seeing them through college.
-He also founded The Dream Team of Memorial Sloan–Kettering Cancer Center. which fulfills the wishes of adult cancer patients.
+He also founded The Dream Team of Memorial Sloan–Kettering Cancer Center, which fulfills the wishes of adult cancer patients.